aparo/pyes/docs/guide/reference/index-modules/analysis/index.rst

 An analyzer is registered under a logical name and can then be referenced from mapping definitions or certain APIs.
 When none are defined, defaults are used.
 There is an option to define which analyzers will be used as default when none can be derived.

 The **default** logical name allows to configure an analyzer that will be used both for indexing and for searching APIs.
-The **default_index** logical name can be used to configure a default analyzer that will be used just when indexing, and the **default_search** can be used to configure a default analyzer that will be used just when indexing.
+The **default_index** logical name can be used to configure a default analyzer that will be used just when indexing, and the **default_search** can be used to configure a default analyzer that will be used just when searching.

 Aliasing Analyzers